-The Sacaton and St. Johns sites started reporting PM10 data to the AQS database beginning January 1, 2013.
-Both sites are currently set up to monitor PM10 concentrations using continuous TEOM monitors.
+The Sacaton and St. Johns sites started reporting PM{10} data to the AQS database beginning January 1, 2013.
+Both sites are currently set up to monitor PM{10} concentrations using continuous TEOM monitors.
 These two sites have been approved for monitoring and reporting as established within the GRIC Quality Assurance Project Plan (QAPP).

-3.3.2 2020 PM10 Monitoring Results Summary
+3.3.2 2021 PM10 Monitoring Results Summary

-The 24-hour Primary standard for PM10 is 150 μ g/m3 (155 μ g/m3 with mathematical rounding).
-The interpretation of the standard, Appendix K to Part 50, includes rounding to the nearest 10 μ g/m3 (i.e., values ending in 5 or greater are to be rounded up).
+The 24-hour Primary standard for PM{10} is 150 μg/m3 (155 μg/m3 with mathematical rounding).
+The interpretation of the standard, Appendix K to Part 50, includes rounding to the nearest 10 μg/m3 (i.e., values ending in 5 or greater are to be rounded up).
 This standard is violated when the expected number of exceedances at a monitor is more than one per year on average over three years.
 A formula, as detailed in 40 CFR 50, is used to determine the expected number of exceedances.
 The formula takes into account the number of days sampling occurred and the number of valid samples collected.
 A 3-year average of these estimated days is then used to determine compliance.

-In 2020, there were 2 exceedances of the 24-hour primary standard (NAAQS) for PM10, all GRIC PM10 monitors exceeded the standard on 8/16/2020 and only the Casa Blanca exceeded on 11/7/2020.
+In 2021, there were seven exceedances of the 24-hour primary standard (NAAQS) for PM{10} .
+The Sacaton and Casa Blanca monitors exceeded the standard on 10/12/2021, only the Casa Blanca monitor exceeded on 3/3/2021 and 10/11/2021, and only the St. Johns monitor exceeded on 7/9/2021, 7/16/2021 and 8/28/2021.
 GRIC has flagged all of these exceedances as exceptional events (see Definitions of Terms).
 In accordance with the EPA's exceptional events policy, once approved, these data are not used in determining compliance with the NAAQS.
-Table 3-7 presents the summary of the 24-hour average PM10 readings for each monitor in 2020.
+Table 3-7 presents the summary of the 24-hour average PM{10} readings for each monitor in 2021.

-Exceedances of the 24-hour PM10 NAAQS at the GRIC monitors also occurred in 2018 and 2019 which also included some flagged data due to Exceptional Events by GRIC.
-As of the date of this report, the EPA has not issued an official concurrence with GRIC's 2018 and 2019 data.
+Exceedances of the 24-hour PM{10} NAAQS at the GRIC monitors also occurred in 2019 and 2020 which also included some flagged data due to Exceptional Events by GRIC.
+As of the date of this report, the EPA has not issued an official concurrence with GRIC's 2019 and 2020 flagged data.
 Therefore, a determination of compliance with the 24-hour PM10 NAAQS cannot be made at this time.